Tony McConkey: Career

 As a member of the Republican Party in the Maryland House of Delegates, he served as Ranking Member on the House Appropriations Committee.
 McConkey fought in March 2007 to allow for an elected school board in Anne Arundel County.
 However, a bill was passed that allowed the Governor to select the members from a list.
 McConkey and Warren Miller were the only dissenting votes.

 Another issue that McConkey advocated for was limiting privileges for illegal immigrants.
 He co-sponsored a bill in the House, similar to the one submitted by State Senator Janet Greenip to require driver's license applicants to prove they are citizens of the United States.
 Currently, Maryland is one of several states that does not demand proof of citizenship to obtain a driver's license.

 McConkey was a real estate broker.
 In 2010, he pleaded guilty to violating laws that protect homeowners during foreclosure and lost his real estate licence and was ordered by a judge to pay $75,000.
+An administrative law judge called McConkey's behavior "fraudulent and unethical" in real estate transactions.
+According to court records, the state found that McConkey promised to help a woman keep her home, then didn't return her calls, bought her property in foreclosure and sought to evict her.
 He has sought to have his license restored.

 McConkey's disbarment as an attorney in the state of Maryland is on record with the Maryland Court System.

+In 2012, fellow Republican State Senator Edward Reilly filed an ethics complaint against McConkey, alleging that McConkey aggressively lobbied for a bill provision that would have helped him financially.
+According to Reilly's account, the dispute became heated enough that state troopers were called to remove McConkey from Reilly's office.

 In 2013, he was reprimanded by the House for introducing legislation that would have personally benefited him.

 On November 8, 2018, McConkey was defeated by Heather Bagnall, a Democrat, for Delegate in District 33A by less than 1 percentage point (185 vote margin).